 - Or Birth Certificate and Consular ID and Utility Bill showing U.S Address

 - Or Birth Certificate and Foreign Voter’s Registration Card

 What should I do if I’m notified that my ITIN will expire?

-- If you receive notice CP-48 Notice from IRS that you, your spouse, or your dependent’s ITIN is scheduled to expire and you will be filing a tax return or claim for refund in 2018,
+- If you receive notice CP-48 from IRS that you, your spouse, or your dependent’s ITIN is scheduled to expire and you will be filing a tax return that tax year

 - You should begin the renewal process as soon as possible.

-- You should not renew an ITIN if the ITIN holder now has or is qualified to get a social security number (SSN).
+- You should not renew an ITIN if the taxpayer now has a SSN or if he’s qualified to receive one.